Total solar eclipse to bring black sun, sudden nightfall to Antarctica

 Total solar eclipses occur worldwide about once every 18 months.
 They’re not terribly rare, but their paths are quite narrow — sometimes only a few miles wide.
-That means any given location on the globe will only witness a total eclipse once every 375 years.
+That means any given location on the globe will witness a total eclipse only once every 375 years.

 Saturday’s eclipse in Antarctica falls nearly a year after the Dec.
-14, 2020, eclipse that darkened skies over Chile and Argentina, though an atmospheric river spoiled the show with cloud cover remaining thick for some sky watchers.
+14, 2020, eclipse that darkened skies over Chile and Argentina, although an atmospheric river spoiled the show with cloud cover remaining thick for some sky watchers.

 Total solar eclipses occur when the moon fully blocks sunlight from reaching a narrow sliver of Earth.
 While the sun is 400 times wider than the moon, the moon is 400 times closer.
 That near perfect match allows for the moon to occult the sun for seconds on the minute.
-The longest totality can theoretically last during a total solar eclipse is 7 minutes 32 seconds.
+The longest that totality can theoretically last during a total solar eclipse is 7 minutes 32 seconds.
 Saturday’s will bring only up to 1 minute 54 seconds of totality.

 Solar eclipses are special because they afford Earth dwellers the chance to bask in the moon’s shadow while simultaneously viewing the atmosphere of the sun.
-The solar “corona” is millions of degrees hot and can be seen radiating into space, its milky-white luminance resembling the hairs blowing in the wind as solar plasma traces lines of magnetic field.
+The solar “corona” is millions of degrees hot and can be seen radiating into space, its milky-white luminance resembling hair blowing in the wind as solar plasma traces lines of magnetic field.

 Total eclipses are the only time the corona can be seen from Earth, making each an extremely important opportunity for astronomers and solar scientists.
-Predictive Science, a California-based company, released its predictions of what the corona should look like.
+Predictive Science, a California-based company, released forecasts of how the corona will look.

 It’s the first total solar eclipse to occur in Antarctica since Nov.
 23, 2003, when a picturesque sunrise total eclipse left a jet-black void in the sky where the sun otherwise would have appeared.
 Because the corona’s light was shining though greater lengths of the atmosphere, it appeared tinged with amber hues.